pgogy/openattribute-wordpress_post/readme.txt

 3. Visit the settings page for the plugin - No other configuration is required.

 == Changelog ==

+= 1.1.0 =
+Change WP_Widget to call __construct() instead of old PHP 4 constructors Implement multiple isset() checks to ensure we don't access unidentified indexes Add support to the widget for the WordPress customiser

 = 1 =
 Fixed licence listing bug.
 Thanks to Phil Barker